BlessingNehohwa/Data-Science-Mini-Real-World-Projects-Python/README.md

 ### 7. Crime Incidents of San Francisco

 This analysis is showing how to use folium ,to draw map and use markers to show the number of different Crime incidents commited in different areas around San Francisco in 2016.
-Using the San Franscico Police department incidents dataset 2016.
+Using the San Franscico Police department incidents dataset 2016.[Blessing Nehohwa]

 **[Crime Incidents of San Francisco](https://nbviewer.org/github/BlessingNehohwa/Data-Science-Minor-Projects-Python/blob/main/Crime%20Incidents%20of%20San%20Francisco%20Map%20with%20markers.ipynb).**